 About an hour and a half later, we finally arrived at Islas del Rosario, a group of several small islands containing coral reefs and mangroves and protected by national park status.
 It was very interesting to see structures occupying such tiny pieces of land with zero protection from the elements.

-We cruised around the islands for a good 20 minutes before finally stopping at one with an oceanarium offering a dolphin show for an extra price of COP$25,000.
+We cruised around the islands for a good 20 minutes before finally stopping at one with an oceanarium offering a dolphin show for an extra price of COP$25,000 (as of October 2014).
 We decided not to do it and ended up sitting for an hour under the shade of a tree at a picnic table.

 There was a concession stand with very high prices, a literal tourist trap.
 There were also independent vendors at the dock selling fruit, fresh lobster, and shrimp meals also for very high prices.
 Anna paid COP$25,000 for a small plate of lobster.
 A sign posted at the oceanarium warned against buying from these vendors for sanitary purposes, but Anna decided not to heed the warnings.
 She was perfectly fine and didn’t get sick.